 Many of his cases have been widely reported in the press and he has featured on television, radio and newspapers throughout Scotland and beyond.

-Our website was established 7 years ago and since that time we have had many imitators.
+Our 1st website was established more than 10 years ago and since that time we have had many imitators.
 Please trust recommendations and reputations when choosing your solicitor and not just price or a flashy website.
 Our fees are competitive and can be settled over the life of your case.
 When losing isn’t an option you need to get the best and like all things in life, with legal representation you tend to get what you pay for!
 However, you may be entitled to legal protection cover on your home insurance, so why not check it out.

 Speeding in Scotland is a serious issue, it can mean the loss of your licence and worse still, your livelihood.